fritz1reikoz/Active-Directory-Home-Lab/README.md

 Choose “Add a new forest” and enter a root domain name like ADHACKING.local.
 Proceed with the installation, setting a password for DSRM (Directory Services Restore Mode) and accepting the default options.
 User Machine (OS Installation)

-Perform the following steps for each user machine:
+<h2>Perform the following steps for each user machine:</h2>

-Create a new virtual machine.
+- Create a new virtual machine.
-Select the ISO file for the installer disc image.
+- Select the ISO file for the installer disc image.
-Choose “Windows 10 Enterprise” as the version to install.
+- Choose “Windows 10 Enterprise” as the version to install.
-Power on the virtual machine after creation.
+- Power on the virtual machine after creation.
-In VM Settings, remove the floppy disk and set the network to NAT.
+- In VM Settings, remove the floppy disk and set the network to NAT.
-Start the virtual machine and press any key to enter setup mode.
+- Start the virtual machine and press any key to enter setup mode.
-Select “Custom install” and select the unallocated space for installation.
+- Select “Custom install” and select the unallocated space for installation.
-Choose “Domain join instead” and enter an account name (e.g., saul goodman) and password (Password1).
+- Choose “Domain join instead” and enter an account name (e.g., saul goodman) and password (Password1).
-Proceed with the installation, selecting “No” for “Do more across devices…” and declining “Get help from digital assistant”.
+- Proceed with the installation, selecting “No” for “Do more across devices…” and declining “Get help from digital assistant”.
 Choose your preferred privacy settings.

-Setting up User Machine
+<h2>Setting up User Machine</h2>

 In VMWare Player, go to “Manage” and install VMWare Tools.
 In the virtual machine settings, go to “View Your PC Name” and rename the PC (e.g., Saul-PC).
 Restart the virtual machine.